Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: One Player

 \subsection{NP-hardness}

-In this section, we prove NP-hardness of one-player motion planning with each nontrivial single-input 2-state deterministic gadget (the set switch and toggle switch).
-The proofs used can be easily adapted to prove NP-hardness of the corresponding problem for many input/output gadgets, but we leave open the problem of providing a characterization.
+In this section, we prove NP-hardness of one-player motion planning with each of the nontrivial single-input 2-state deterministic gadgets: the set switch and toggle switch.
+Our proofs can be easily adapted to prove NP-hardness of the corresponding problem for many input/output gadgets, but we leave open the problem of providing a characterization.

 Our reduction is simpler than that in \cite{switchinggames}, and we show hardness for specific gadgets instead of general reachability switching games, which are equivalent to instance-specified gadgets.